fedimint/fedimint/README.md

 Jun 15 14:57:22.066  INFO mint_client_cli: We own 9 coins of denomination 1000000 msat
 ```

-The `spend` subcommand allows to send tokens to another client.
+The `spend` subcommand allows sending tokens to another client.
 This will select the smallest possible set of the client's coins that represents a given amount.
 The coins are base64 encoded and printed to stdout.

 ```
 minimint $ cargo run --bin mint-client-cli --release -- cfg spend 400000